chevah/geck/content/testing.rst

 In order to be useful, methods need to interact with the system.

-As a first practice, methods interacting with the system should be grouped and isolated into component dedicated with input / output operations.
+As a first practice, methods interacting with the system should be grouped and isolated into components with dedicated input / output operations.

 When writing tests for code which touches the system, the tests will also use the system.
 This can slow the tests or create unwanted side effects, since